-The inclusion of the forecasts that D&B should not be regarded as an indication that D&B considers the forecasts to be a reliable prediction of future events, and the forecasts should not be relied upon as such.
+The inclusion of the forecasts should not be regarded as an indication that D&B considers the forecasts to be a reliable prediction of future events.
 To the extent the forecasts represent D&B management's reasonable estimate of possible future performance, this estimate was made only as of May 24, 2002, the date of the forecasts, and is not made or updated as of any later date.
 You should take all of this into account when evaluating any factors or analyses based on the forecasts.